corda/corda/docs/source/api-contract-constraints.rst

 Signing CorDapps for use with Signature Constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Expanding on the previous section, for an app to use Signature Constraints, it must be signed by a ``CompositeKey`` The signers of the app can consist of a single organisation or multiple organisations.
-Once the app has been signed it can be distributed across the nodes that intend to use it.
+Expanding on the previous section, for an app to use Signature Constraints, it must be signed by a ``CompositeKey`` or a simpler ``PublicKey``.
+The signers of the app can consist of a single organisation or multiple organisations.
+Once the app has been signed, it can be distributed across the nodes that intend to use it.

 Each transaction received by a node will then verify that the apps attached to it have the correct signers as specified by its
 Signature Constraints.
 This ensures that the version of each app is acceptable to the transaction's input states.

-Signing an app in this way allows it to be upgraded more easily.
-As long as the new version is signed by the required signers specified by the constraint and follows the :ref:`app versioning requirement <app_versioning_with_signature_constraints>` in the section below, it can be upgraded without any further steps.

 More information on how to sign an app directly from Gradle can be found in the :ref:`CorDapp Jar signing <cordapp_build_system_signing_cordapp_jar_ref>` section of the documentation.